 8

-Tea tree oil shows acne promise
+Tea tree oil shows promising acne efficacy; most studies underpowered

 The Therapeutic Potential of Essential Oils in Managing Inflammatory Skin Conditions: A Scoping Review.